Artist Biographies

 Caroline Cooper

 Caroline Cooper is a Boston-based dancer.
-She graduated from Harvard University in 2023 with a BA in Psychology.
+She graduated from Harvard College in 2023 with a degree in Psychology.
 She trained primarily at Boston Ballet School, starting at age 5.
 At BBS she developed parallel interests in teaching and choreography.
 In addition to ballet, her training included extensive work in classical character dance, an area of special focus for her now.
 While still a student, she was invited to teach at BBS, and she has subsequently taught at Acton School of Ballet and at Franklin School of Ballet.
 Now she is on the faculty at BBS.
 In college, she danced with Harvard Ballet Company, where she served on the board in leadership roles and also taught and choreographed.
-She is thrilled to be performing with City Ballet of Boston.

 Nicole Dickson